Variscite cabochon from Palazuelos, Teardrop media thumbnails

 No detectable treatment.
 The green comes from native iron traces in the phosphate.
 Declaration based on lapidary observation; no formal gemological certification.

-Is it suitable for a daily wear ring?
+Is it suitable for an everyday ring?

 Not for continuous daily wear.
 The 3.5–4.5 Mohs hardness makes the material vulnerable to everyday impacts.
 As a pendant or earring, it holds up without issue; as a ring, only with a full closed bezel setting and occasional use.

-Is there another identical piece?
+Is there another piece exactly like it?

 No. Each cabochon is cut from a different fragment of the rock.
 The teardrop shape is reproducible; the pattern of brown veins, the tone transitions, and the orientation of the matrix are unique to this piece.

-How do I care for it?
+How should I care for it?

 More about variscite: properties, meaning, and uses.
 See also: all cabochons · silver earrings.